 Application tier - The application tier, which may also be referred to as the logic tier, is written in a programming language such as Java and contains the business logic that supports the application’s core functions.
 The underlying application tier can either be hosted on distributed servers in the cloud or on a dedicated in-house server, depending on how much processing power the application requires.

 Data tier - The data tier consists of a database and a program for managing read and write access to a database.
 This tier may also be referred to as the storage tier and can be hosted on-premises or in the cloud.
 Popular database systems for managing read/write access include MySQL, PostgreSQL, Microsoft SQL Server and MongoDB.

-A 3-tier application uses the client/server computing model.
-With three tiers or parts, each part can be developed concurrently by different team of programmers coding in different languages from the other tier developers.
+The benefits of using a 3-layer architecture include improved horizontal scalability, performance and availability.
+With three tiers, each part can be developed concurrently by different team of programmers coding in different languages from the other tier developers.
 Because the programming for a tier can be changed or relocated without affecting the other tiers, the 3-tier model makes it easier for an enterprise or software packager to continually evolve an application as new needs and opportunities arise.
 Existing applications or critical parts can be permanently or temporarily retained and encapsulated within the new tier of which it becomes a component.